aalykiot/dune/README.md

 - `stat()`: retrieves statistics for the file.
 - `write(String|Uint8Array, [offset])`: writes data to the file.

+### Performance Measurement

+- `timeOrigin`: specifies the millisecond timestamp at which the current process began.
+- `now()`: returns the millisecond timestamp, where 0 represents the start of the current process.

 ### Assert

 > The assertion API is copied from: https://assert-js.norbert.tech/